HiPRL/TianJi/README.md

 Take the simple dqn for example:

 ```
-python scripts/train.py --source config/dqn/dqn_config_distributed.py --exp-name dqn_dist
+mpirun -np 6 python scripts/train.py --source config/dqn/dqn_config_distributed.py --exp-name dqn_dist
 ```

+process number N  is related to the configuration **parallel_parameters**, N involves a simple calculation: N = learner_num + actor_num + buffer_num.

+In this mode, the learner_num and buffer_num are specified as 1.

-If you want to do outward bound on a larger scale, add the Group parameter to the configuration file.
+If you want to do outward bound on a larger scale, e.g. to increase the number of **learner**,  add the computational Group parameter to the configuration file.

 ```
     global_cfg = dict(